-- 20. In December 2016, the NASUWT met with Scottish Government ministers, to discuss the Supreme Court's decision in the case of The Christian Institute and others v Lord Advocate.
-At this meeting, the Union suggested that in the absence of any clear proposals from the Scottish Government as to how it would address the concerns of the Supreme Court, proposals around information sharing breached the right to privacy and a family life under the European Convention on Human Rights.
-It was time to reconsider this policy and look at developing an alternative approach. - 21.
-In 2017, the Scottish Government suggested that 'changes to information-sharing provisions in the Children and Young People (Scotland) Act 2014 will bring consistency, clarity and coherence to the practice of sharing information about the wellbeing of children and young people across Scotland', and that it remained 'fully committed to the GIRFEC approach and will work with partners to strengthen the approach and build public confidence as we move forward with the legislative process.'
+20. There remain unanswered questions regarding information sharing.
+In December 2016, the NASUWT met with Scottish Government ministers, to discuss the Supreme Court's decision in the case of The Christian Institute and others v Lord Advocate.
+At this meeting, the Union suggested that in the absence of any clear proposals from the Scottish Government as to how it would address the concerns of the Supreme and a family life under the European Convention on Human Rights.
+It was time to reconsider this policy and look at developing an alternative approach.